Copycat (1995 film): Plot

-After giving a guest lecture on criminal psychology at a local university, Dr. Helen Hudson, a respected field expert on serial killers, is cornered in the lecture hall's restroom by one of her previous subjects, Daryll Lee Cullum, who has escaped from prison.
-He kills a police officer and brutally attacks Helen.
+After giving a guest lecture on criminal psychology at a university, Dr. Helen Hudson, a field expert on serial killers, is cornered in the lecture hall's restroom by one of her previous subjects, Daryll Lee Cullum, who has escaped from prison.
+He kills a police officer and attacks Helen.
 Another cop subdues Cullum, and he is returned to prison.
-After the attack, Hudson becomes severely agoraphobic, sealing herself inside her large apartment, conducting her entire life from behind a computer screen, and supported by her live-in assistant, Andy.
+After the attack, Hudson becomes severely agoraphobic, sealing herself inside her apartment, conducting her entire life from behind a computer screen, and supported by her live-in assistant, Andy.

-When a series of similar murders spreads fear and panic across San Francisco, homicide detective M.J.
+When a series of similar murders spreads fear across San Francisco, homicide detective M.J.
 Monahan and her partner, Ruben Goetz, solicit Helen's expertise.
 Initially reluctant, Helen finds herself drawn into the warped perpetrator's game of wits.
 As the murders continue, Helen realizes that the elusive assailant draws inspiration from notorious serial killers, including Albert DeSalvo, The Hillside Strangler, David Berkowitz, Jeffrey Dahmer, and Ted Bundy.
-When the murderer begins contacting and even stalking Helen, they then enlist aid from Cullum, who says he knows about the killer and tells them where the killer will be next.
+When the murderer begins stalking Helen, they enlist aid from Cullum, who tells them where the killer will be next.

-Unfortunately the police are unable to intercept the killer, as (in an unrelated incident at the police station) a suspect is able to access a gun and takes Ruben hostage.
-The suspect attempts to leave but is shot by M.J. in the right shoulder, only to get back up, shooting and killing Ruben using his left hand.
-M.J. is left feeling guilty for not fully neutralising the man.
+The police are unable to intercept the killer, as (in an unrelated incident at the police station) a suspect accesses a gun and takes Ruben hostage.
+The suspect attempts to leave but is shot by M.J., only to get back up, shooting and killing Ruben.
+M.J. feels guilty for not fully neutralising the man.
 She opts to remain working and to continue searching for the serial killer alone.